Guide to the Papers of Peter Ryan

 Items from this collection should be cited as '[Title or description of manuscript item], Papers of Peter Ryan, National Library of Australia [class number, box number and series and/or file number]'.

-The papers were purchased by the Library from Peter Ryan in December 2003.
+The original consignment was purchased by the Library from Peter Ryan in December 2003.
+Further papers were received in 2012, 2022 and 2023.

 Most of the papers had been arranged by Peter Ryan into labelled and dated files that formed six logical series.
 The personal and semi-official correspondence was received in two expanding files (1962-1982 and 1983-1988) and a lever arch file in alphabetical order by name of correspondent.
 The remainder of the collection was filed in manila files.